- Name: HOSANNA

 - Entered by: Cercle de la base de defense de Brest

 - Areas of operation: Northern Europe

 - Number of permanent crew: 4

 Hosanna, a Centurion 47′ built in Wauquiez shipyard was launched in Saint-Martin in 1990.
-With a bespoke design for Mr Labouret, back then Wauquiez board member, she was used as a prototype model for the famous Centurion 49′.
+With a bespoke design for Mr Labouret, back then a Wauquiez board member, she was used as a prototype model for the famous Centurion 49′.
 Mr. Labouret sailed on her in the Caribbean from 1990 to 1994 as she was part of the “Reunited Centurion Charters” which was managed by a US company in Oyster Pound (Saint-Martin).
-From 1990 to 1996, Hosanna took part to the Antigua races.
-Her main ports of call were Saint-Barthelemy, Anguilla, Saint Kits, Barbuda, Antigua, British Virgin Islands, Tortola, Anegada, Just van Dick.
+From 1990 to 1996, Hosanna took part in the Antigua races.
+Her main ports of call were Saint-Barthelemy, Anguilla, Saint Kitts, Barbuda, Antigua, British Virgin Islands, Tortola, Anegada, Just van Dick.

 In 1996, Hosanna was sent to the shipyard in Marseilles Pointe Rouge for a major refit at Wauquiez’ shipyard.
 Over the following summer Philippe Labouret, sailed to Greece together with his four daughters.
 From Poros, where she was berthed from 1996 to 2006, Hosanna sailed in Peloponnesis, Sporades, Cyclades and Turkey waters.